Sustainability

 We pursue health and safety initiatives designed to eliminate unsafe operations that could lead to serious accidents, striving for zero serious accidents at coil centers and other processing facilities.

-This includes: (1) having managing supervisors perform worksite patrols to identify unsafe operations and frequent risk assessments through the steady implementation of hazard predictions, etc. by workers; (2) reviewing similar accidents and performing hands-on danger drills so that workers are more aware of unsafe operations and avoid them; (3) upgrading equipment for greater safety, such as installing safety sensors to reduce risk; and (4) raising employee awareness of compliance with rules through operational training (such as crane slinging) and reviews of work standards.
+This includes: (1) managing supervisors performing worksite patrols as well as video patrols that use the recording functions on safety cameras to identify unsafe work practices, and workers making hazard observations; (2) reviewing similar accidents and performing hands-on danger drills so that workers are more aware of unsafe operations and avoid them; (3) upgrading equipment for greater safety, such as installing safety sensors to lower the risk of contact with moving parts; and (4) raising employee awareness of compliance with rules through operational training (such as crane slinging) and reviews of work standards.

 In addition, we have assigned safety managers at each Group company to promote these safety activities and are raising the level of health and safety activities at each company.
 Moreover, we have established a safety officer meeting at which safety officers share knowledge and information related to health and safety every other month to ensure that everyone across the JFE Shoji Group shares the same values.